AI-For-Sensing-KSU2025/AI-For-Sensing/SpikingUpsampleUpPointr/README.md

-# UpPoinTr
+# UpPoinTr With SNN Upscaler

-This repo contains the code for UpPoinTr, based on AdaPoinTr and seedformer.
+This repo is based off of the code for UpPoinTr

 UpPoinTr Architecture: